Wedding Tayo, Wedding Hindi!

-Wedding Tayo, Wedding Hindi is a 2011 Filipino comedy film starring Toni Gonzaga and Eugene Domingo.
+Wedding Tayo, Wedding Hindi! is a 2011 Filipino comedy film written and directed by Jose Javier Reyes.
+Titled as a pun on the phrase "pwedeng tayo, pwedeng hindi", it stars Toni Gonzaga, Eugene Domingo, Zanjoe Marudo and Wendell Ramos.
 It was released by Star Cinema.
 The film premiered on August 31, 2011.

 The film is about two people trying to discover the significance of marriage, love and relationships.